apache/spark/.github/PULL_REQUEST_TEMPLATE.md

-Dear Airflow Maintainers,

 Please accept this PR that addresses the following issues:
-- *(replace with a link to AIRFLOW-X)*
+- *(MANDATORY - replace with a link to JIRA - e.g. https://issues.apache.org/jira/browse/AIRFLOW-XXX)*

-Per Apache guidelines you need to create a [Jira issue](https://issues.apache.org/jira/browse/AIRFLOW/).

 Testing Done:
 - Unittests are required, if you do not include new unit tests please